Hope Solo calls US soccer a 'rich white-kid sport'

 She has also run into trouble on and off the pitch.

-Solo was arrested on assault charges in 2014 in Washington state in and incident involving her nephew and half-sister, but those charges were later dismissed.
+In 2014, Solo was arrested on assault charges in an incident involving her nephew and half-sister, but those charges were later dismissed.
 U.S. Soccer terminated her contract with the team after the 2016 Rio Olympics over her comments about the Swedish national team.